nietus/anki-mcp/README.md

 MCP server for Anki.
 This server allows interaction with Anki through the Model Context Protocol (MCP).
 It enables users to manage flashcards, decks, and review processes programmatically.

-## Features

-- Manage Cards: Add new cards, update existing cards (including answering and changing ease), and find cards using Anki's search syntax.
-- Manage Decks: Create new decks and retrieve a list of existing deck names.
-- Review Cards: Get lists of due cards and new cards for review.
-- Resource Access: Provides predefined resources to quickly access common card searches like current deck, due cards, and new cards.

 ## Prerequisites

 - Node.js and npm installed.